 SMPH supports the use of appropriate flexible and remote work options for employees.
 We anticipate the use of multiple work modalities (on-site, hybrid, and fully-remote) in SMPH work units going forward.
 Some job responsibilities in SMPH are conducive to remote work, and many are most effectively performed in-person.
 Work arrangements must comply with and align with university policy.
 Under the policy, hybrid and fully remote work arrangements require approval of a remote work agreement, which is a formal, detailed document that remains on file in the employee’s personnel record.
 See more information about remote work agreements below in Step 4.
 An employee whose work cannot be performed at a location away from campus may not be eligible to work remotely.
 The decision about whether to enter a formal remote work agreement involves consensus between an employee and their supervisor, with agreement by their department and the Dean’s office via SMPH HR, to ensure that the proposed work arrangement is feasible, secure, reliable, effective, and meets the operational and academic goals of SMPH.

-SMPH has developed guidance regarding work modalities to inform the transition to increased on-site work, to help supervisors determine what positions and employees are well-suited for regular or occasional remote work, and to communicate the steps necessary for SMPH employees and supervisors requesting, entering into, and maintaining arrangements that involve remote work.
+This webpage gives guidance on SMPH’s work modalities and the steps necessary for SMPH employees and supervisors to complete when requesting, entering into, and maintaining arrangements that involve remote work.

 The UW–Madison Remote Work Policy describes employment categories to which the policy applies: